vikric/1DV609_A1_Part1/Practice_ write_run_tests.md

    * The correct version is defined as correct, and should not be changed.
    * The buggy versions should not be changed.
    * None of the tests you write may fail for the correct version.
    * For each buggy version your test suite should have at least one test that failes.
-   * Each test should fail for at least one buggy version which no other test fails, no redundant tests!
+   * Each test should fail for at least one buggy version which no other test fails
+     * No redundant tests!
      * Example: Test A and B failes for the same buggs, so only one of them is needed
  * Add a new buggy version of Password that pass all your tests.
    * You dont need to write a test for this one.